 Step 4: Find the Center Point

 Layout considerations for the kitchen include where appliances are, sink location, and windows.
-Measure from the center point to each appliance or window that you want to keep in your design.
+Measure from the center points to each appliance or window that you want to keep in your design.

 If a stove is located on an island instead of against a wall measure at the end of its front leg closest to its back edge.

-For water and gas lines run along walls start by measuring from one side.
+For water and gas lines running along walls start by measuring from one side.
 Until it reaches halfway across then continue over there if not found yet.

 Step 5: Doors and Windows